 Last year, he hit headlines with his book Growing Apart and the attendant controversy as he coined the term "zombie town."

-Now he's back with a new book, co-authored with his wife Selena (also an economist) that's set to spark more debate: Generation Rent: Rethinking New Zealand's Priorities (check out NBR ONLINE this weekend for an extract).
+Now he's back with a new book, co-authored with his wife Selena (also an economist) that's set to spark more debate: Generation Rent: Rethinking New Zealand's Priorities (click here for an extract).

 The Equabs argue there is "a generation facing a market in which housing costs have soared relative to incomes, making the pervasive dream of owning a home either impossible, or blighted by life-long slavery to mortgage debt."